 This is generally the longest stage, but not the most difficult.
 Transforming a decision into action requires us to answer these questions: “Who should we inform?
 What action do we need to take?
 Who should be in charge?
 What type of action needs to be taken to ensure that the people who should participate can do so?”

 - They use feedback to ensure that decisions have been implemented properly.

-Without systematic monitoring of the execution of orders and directives, nothing ever gets done.
+Nothing gets done without systematic monitoring of the execution of orders and directives.
 The effective executive does not hesitate to go out and walk around, not content with second-hand information.

 To decide is to issue a ruling.
 It is choosing one of the alternatives, which are rarely good and evil, but rather the “almost good” and “probably bad”, and more often alternatives that nobody can say for certain whether they will bring you closer to the goal.

 The decision starts with opinions.
 The effective executives know this, and he knows that they are unverified assumptions and remain worthless as long as they remain unverified.
 Thus, to decide comes down to choosing based on an opinion, then measuring the effectiveness of the action based on one or more predetermined criteria.

 Effective executives encourage the expression of opinions because they know that each one is an opportunity for further action.
 But they also require that those who express them also think about what needs to occur to implement them.
 They ask, therefore: “What do we need to know to verify the validity of this hypothesis?
 What must we find out to support this opinion?”

 The crucial question is perhaps: “What are the pertinent criteria for determining the validity of a hypothesis?”